C4B-Solutions-Lab/SoftwareDevelopment-T-SQL/README.md

  -
  - due to some analysis there is NO 100% GUARANTEE to run the alghorithm from different sessions with EXACTLY THE SAME PARAMETERS without runtime throwing any errors.
  -
- - following carried out tests proved that temporary tables cannot guarantee 100% accuracy of the output in some rare scenarios  <strong>[ UPDATE 2016-11-30 11:09:00 GMT +01:00 ]</strong>.
+ - following carried out tests proved that temporary tables cannot guarantee 100% accuracy of the output in some rare scenarios  ***[ UPDATE 2016-11-30 11:09:00 GMT +01:00 ]***.
  -
  - THEREFORE this version will include 1 procedure using persistent tables.
 This solution is aiming to maintain the convention:
  -